-This guide will described best pactices and general tips for optimizing your job resource requests before scaling up to submitting your full set of jobs.
-Additional information is also available from the following 2020 OSG Virtual Pilot School lecture video:
+This guide will describe best practices and general tips for testing your job resource requests before scaling up to submit your full set of jobs.
+Additional information is also available from the following "Introduction to High Throughput Computing with HTCondor" 2020 OSG Virtual Pilot School lecture video:

 Always Start With Test Jobs